santiagobarreda/brms_tools/docs/week-3.md

   * this speaker's average f0 is 20 Hz above the average for adult females.
   * this particular production is 16 Hz higher than expected for this particular speaker.

-nother observation from this talker might be:
+Another observation from this talker might be:

 237 = 229 (Intercept) - 9 (adult female mean) + 20 (speaker effect) - 3 (error)